scribd/Weaver/README.md

 `beaverdi` comes in 3 parts:
 1. A Swift framework to include into your project
 2. A command line tool to install on your machine
-3. A build phase to your project
+3. A build phase to add to your project

 ### (1) - BeaverDI framework installation